bigmlcom/python/docs/index.rst

 `requests <https://github.com/kennethreitz/requests>`_,
 `poster <http://pypi.python.org/pypi/poster/>`_, and `unidecode
 <http://http://pypi.python.org/pypi/Unidecode/>`_ libraries.
 These
 libraries are automatically installed during the setup.
+Support for Google App Engine has been added as of version 3.0.0, using the `urlfetch` package instead of `requests`.

 The bindings will also use ``simplejson`` if you happen to have it installed, but that is optional: we fall back to Python's built-in JSON